Skip to content

 Wood-burning fireplaces can contribute to air pollution, especially in urban areas.
 To minimize your impact, burn only dry, seasoned wood.

 Avoid burning trash or treated wood, which can release harmful chemicals.
-Consider upgrading to a more efficient model or installing a catalytic converter to reduce emissions.
+Consider upgrading to a more efficient model like this one or installing a catalytic converter to reduce emissions.

 Sustainable wood sourcing